Carbonatix Pre-Player Loader

 Members of the University Professionals of Illinois (UPI) Tenure / Tenure Track and Service Workers unions of University of Illinois Springfield held a rally on March 19.
 Credit: PHOTO BY ZACH ADAMS

-Members of the University Professionals of Illinois (UPI) Tenure / Tenure Track and Service Workers unions of University of Illinois Springfield held a rally at noon on Thursday, March 19.
-The rally was planned to coincide with the University of Illinois Board of Trustees meeting being held that morning at the UIS Student Union.
+Members of the University Professionals of Illinois (UPI) Tenure / Tenure Track and Service Workers unions of University of Illinois Springfield held a March 19 rally to coincide with the University of Illinois Board of Trustees meeting being held at the UIS Student Union.
 An official vote was taken among union members prior to the rally, and both unions voted unanimously to authorize a strike if the next round of negotiations does not result in a contract.
-The service workers union’s next round of negotiations will take place today with the faculty union’s next negotiation session set for Monday, March 23.
+The service workers union’s next round of negotiations took place March 20, with the faculty union following suit March 23.

 “There are still a lot of issues out on the table and the sessions have gone into mediation,” said Dathan Powell, chapter president of UIS United Faculty.
 “Our hope in calling for mediation was that we would begin to see better collaboration, because all through last fall we didn’t seem to be making any headway with the administration.
 We come to the table hopeful that we can make a strong contract that will govern what the university’s responsibilities are and what the faculty’s responsibilities are.
 And we’re just faced with a lot of rejection.”